+'''

-//MAIN TYPE=VS2/1,HOLD=YES,CLASS=TEST1,FAILURE=CANCEL
+//MAIN TYPE=VS2/1,HOLD=YES,SETUP=(DD1,DD2),

+//SETUP=(DD3,DD4),CLASS=TEST1,FAILURE=CANCEL

+'''

 The job executes on an ASP main processor that is using OS/VS2 Release 1 as its control program.
 The job is initially placed in hold status until the operator requests its release.
+After the job is released, DD1, DD2, DD3, and DD4 specify the DD statements that are set up before the job starts execution.
 The job is assigned to a class called TEST1.
 TEST1 must be installation-defined and must support an ASP main processor.
 Job selection is based on the priority of class TEST1.
 In the event of system failure, the job is canceled.